 If you were partially at fault for the accident that caused your injuries, Louisiana law still allows you to seek personal injury compensation.
 However, your settlement will be proportionately reduced by your determined percentage of fault to account for your own financial responsibility for your injuries.

 Failure to obey the state's helmet law normally makes you partially at fault for your injuries.
 However, this standard does not apply to road rash or other injuries that could not have been prevented by helmet use.

 Protecting Your Right to Compensation

 Working with an experienced attorney is the best way to protect your right to compensation for expenses related to road rash and other motorcycle accident injuries.
 Neblett, Beard & Arsenault's dedicated legal team can assess the worth of your case, locate evidence to document your accident-related damages, and negotiate with the insurance company on your behalf.
-Call today to schedule a free, no-obligation initial case review.
+Contact us online or call us directly at 318.588.6303 to schedule a free, no-obligation initial case review.